 Compared to North America, European pickup trucks are very mild when it comes to oomph.
-Instead of the 500+ hp V8s, the biggest engines that we’ve had are the V6s in the likes of the Mercedes-Benz X-Class, VW Amarok and the previous generation Nissan Navara and Isuzu Rodeo and, of course, the 3.2-litre 5-pot in the Ford Ranger.
+Instead of the 500+ hp V8s, the biggest engines that we’ve had are the V6s in the likes of the Mercedes-Benz X-Class, Volkswagen Amarok and the previous-generation Nissan Navara and Isuzu Rodeo and, of course, the 3.2-litre 5-pot in the Ford Ranger.

 However, it looks like Volkswagen might be extending its lead by introducing the 4.0-litre V8 in the Amarok.
-Over the past couple of months, the German manufacturer has been testing a prototype in the Austrian Alps and a reader of Professional Pickup, who heads up one of Europe’s largest fleets, caught a glimpse on a recent trip with them.
+Over the past couple of months, the German manufacturer has been testing a prototype in the Austrian Alps and a reader of Professional Pickup and 4×4, who heads up one of Europe’s largest fleets, caught a glimpse on a recent trip with them.

-The engine has a displacement of 3,956cc (83.0mm bore by 91.4mm stroke) and the 8 cylinders are mounted at 90, while the engine management has been taken care of by the Bosch CRS 3.25 system.
+The engine has a displacement of 3,956cc (83.0mm bore by 91.4mm stroke) with the eight cylinders are mounted at 90-degrees, while the engine management has been taken care of by the Bosch CRS 3.25 system.

-VW had to reduce the torque of the 251hp engine from 600Nm to 580Nm as there was too much torsional flex in the chassis, but the engineers appear to have overcome that problem as the V8 unit produces a colossal 416hp and 850Nm.
+Volkswagen had to reduce the torque of its 3.0-litre V6 engine from 600Nm to 580Nm as there was too much torsional flex in the chassis, but the engineers appear to have overcome that problem as the 4.0-litre V8 unit produces a colossal 421hp and 850Nm.

 While the face and overall chassis dimensions appeared to have been the same, the vehicle is noticeably larger due to a 75mm lift and extended wheel arches.
 There were two dual tailpipe exhaust pipes at the back and a ‘substantial’ rear differential.